-Detective Carl Hickman, formerly of the NYPD, was shot in the line of duty; he can no longer use his right hand.
-He is living in a carnival in Amsterdam, when he is approached by Detective Major Louis Daniel to join a new investigative unit under the International Criminal Court.
-Major Danielís son was killed by a bomb planted at his house.
-Michel Dorn is helping Major Daniel set up the new group to spot serial crimes being disguised by crossing the borders between European countries; he is also investigating the murder of Danielís son.
-He has worked with both Louis Daniel and his wife Rebecca, who prosecuted cases in the ICC.
+Detective Carl Hickman (William Fichtner), formerly of the NYPD, was shot in the line of duty; he can no longer use his right hand.
+He is living in a carnival in Amsterdam, when he is approached by Detective Major Louis Daniel (Marc Lavoine) to join a new investigative unit under the International Criminal Court.
+Major Daniels son was killed by a bomb planted at his house.
+Michel Dorn (Donald Sutherland) is helping Major Daniel set up the new group to spot serial crimes being disguised by crossing the borders between European countries; he is also investigating the murder of Daniels son.
+He has worked with both Louis Daniel and his wife Rebecca(Elsa Mollien), who prosecuted cases before the ICC previously.

 The show was dropped by NBC due to poor ratings (2.06 million for the season one finale), but was picked up by Amazon Prime Instant Video for the second season (which debuted on August 15, 2014 in Europe).
 The second season has since appeared on various file sharing websites and is also available on Netflix.

-- Abusive Parents: In Tommy's backstory he was part of an Irish Travelers' Camp.
+- Abusive Parents: In Tommy's backstory he was part of an Irish Travellers' Camp.
 When he joined the police, his father put a hit out on him.

-- Accidental Aiming Skills: Season 1 - Episode 7: "Animals" - Hickman shoots the gun out of a suspect's hand.
-Tommy even says "That was pretty impressive, shot the gun right out of his hand" Hickman replies "Yeah, well I was aiming for his head.
+- Accidental Aiming Skills: In Season 1, Episode 7: "Animals" - Hickman shoots the gun out of a suspect's hand.
+Tommy even says "That was pretty impressive, shot the gun right out of his hand."
+Hickman replies "Yeah, well I was aiming for his head.
 I told you I'm not left handed."
-(Hickman's right hand was injured and he cannot use it).
+(Hickman's right hand was injured and he cannot use it.)

 - Adult Fear: Detective Major Louis Daniel and his wife, Rebecca Daniel, are living this.
 Louis' backstory and possible motivation for setting up the unit is the murder of his son.
 The covert side investigation into the boy's death is one of at least two arcs in the first season.
 He has learned the Russian may have planted the bomb that killed his son.
 The Russian is also running the crew in the second episode.
 Turns out the son was not the target - Rebecca was.